priyanshu30405/ai-native-intern/README.md

 - Local harness: Python CLI + Pydantic validation
 - Fallback path: deterministic rule-based triage
 - AI assistant use: code scaffolding, prompt iteration, and documentation drafting

-## Submission checklist (Track A)

-- GitHub repo link with runnable code
-- 3-minute Loom video link
-- `README.md` with setup + architecture overview
-- `EVALS.md` with rubric, test set, and results
-- `TRADEOFFS.md` with choices, rejected paths, and what was cut
-- Short tooling note in README (already included)

-## What to record in Loom (3 min)

-1. Show one English case end-to-end.
-2. Show one Arabic case end-to-end.
-3. Show one ambiguous case where uncertainty is explicit.
-4. Run eval script and highlight scores.
-5. Point to schema validation and escalation behavior.

 ## Commands for the demo